Welcome to today's edition of the Rush 24-7 podcast.

 Look at the timeline here.

-We know the New York Times have been obsessed for years with promoting the gay agenda, particularly gay marriage, their number one cause, bar none.
+You know, the New York Times have been obsessed for years with promoting the gay agenda, particularly gay marriage, your number one cause, bar none.

 Gay rights, number one cause, New York Times.